 How do students regain eligibility after not passing enough attempted units and being told they are not eligible for appeal?

-Eligibility for financial aid will be reestablished when the student has successfully attained the minimum 80 percent pass rate for Northridge units attempted and can graduate within the maximum unit limit.
+Eligibility for financial aid will be reestablished when the student has successfully attained the minimum 71 percent pass rate for units attempted and can graduate within the maximum unit limit.

-Undergraduate students who have completed at least 50 percent of Northridge units attempted, but fewer than 75 percent, may appeal only if they meet at least one of the following conditions:
+Undergraduate students who have completed less than 71 percent, including transfer units, may appeal only if they meet at least one of the following conditions: